-- We undertake dedicated accessibility mystery shopping exercises at all of our managed stations on a continual basis.
-These audits monitor and assess our customer service, station environment and facilities. - Our Accessibility Steering Group is developing reporting and monitoring arrangements to measure our success across all aspects of the Accessible Travel Policy, including key performance indicators for how successfully our managed stations teams are delivering passenger assistance. - The office of rail and road carry out industry wide surveys assessing the experiences of older and disabled people traveling on the network.
-Data gathered from this survey is used to influence improvements to the services we offer.
+- We undertake mystery shopping exercises at all of our managed stations every two months.
+These audits monitor and assess our customer service, station environment and facilities. - Our Accessibility Steering Group is developing reporting and monitoring arrangements to measure our success across all aspects of the Accessible Travel Policy, including key performance indicators for how successfully our managed stations teams are delivering passenger assistance. - The industry carries out an annual passenger satisfaction survey at our managed stations.
+This asks over 5,000 customers to give feedback on issues from staff availability and passenger facilities, to how we provide information.
+We have tracked and monitored our managed stations' performance with this survey since 2001.